 Search by family, scientific and common name, and a variety of other parameters.

 Database of documents from land grant universities and government agencies.
 Limit search by resource type and subject category.

 Sci Index SB818.R48 - 1988-2002.
 Continues The Review of applied entomology.
 Series A: Agricultural

 Sci Index SB818 .R48 - 1913-1989

 Index to agricultural entomology literature including information on beneficial insects as well as insect pests.
 Covers forest trees, stored products, and cultivated plants.
-Indexes over 1,500 journals (see Serials cited in Review of Agricultural Entomology), as well as books, reports, and conference proceedings.
+Indexes over 1,500 journals, as well as books, reports, and conference proceedings.

 Review of medical and veterinary entomology